joowani/binarytree/README.md

 assert root.min_node_value == 1
 assert root.size == 5

-# See all properties at once:
+# See all properties at once.
 assert root.properties == {
     'height': 2,
     'is_balanced': True,